neuefische/wd-flipped-classroom-curriculum/sessions/js-conditions-and-booleans/README.md

 Modify the scenario again:

-> If the kid cleaned more that 3 dishes, it gets the extra carrots.
+> If the kid cleaned more than 3 dishes, it gets the extra carrots.

 Explain that you now need a variable to track how many dishes have been cleaned and that from that we have to create a boolean variable.